nkh/ftl/config/ftl/etc/man/ftl.md

 		if option auto_tags=0,  merge tags from all panes

 	Fzf merge tags from panes «⇈0/°»
-		if option auto_tags=0, chose the pane to merge tags from
+		if option auto_tags=0, choose the pane to merge tags from

 	Select etag type from list «⇈./˙»
 		See "Show/hide etags" above.